xmassanedaboscdelacoma/xmassanedaboscdelacoma/README.md

 #### 🔭 I’m currently working on ...

-my self studiing to learn more and develop my brain at the maximum level
+my self, studiing to learn more and develop my brain at the maximum level

 #### 🌱 I’m currently learning ...